jackyzha0/jackyzha0.github.io/content/thoughts/embedded AI.md

 -   each new attractor does not represent a thing, rather, the brain's current state is the result of the sum of the animal's past experience with the thing
 	-   constantly updated landscape of attractors is correlated with the agent's experience of the changing significance of things in the world (intentional arc)
 -   no fixed representations, when an animal learns to respond to a new odor, there is a shift in all other patterns (even those not directly involved with the learning)
-	-  different from GOFAI, memory stores in computers in which each item is positioned by a discrete address or branch of search tree
+	-  different from [[thoughts/GOFAI|GOFAI]], memory stores in computers in which each item is positioned by a discrete address or branch of search tree